 “Where to now?”
 Melanie asked, stretching her hands.
 She did not care to be graceful anymore.
 Her hands were aching from an hour or so of carrying Cyndi’s prizes.

 Cyndi’s eyes were darting.
 Jiro watched her with fascination, still wondering where all her energy came from.
-Though he and Melanie were the ones carrying the items but Cyndi did exert a lot of energy with winning those prizes.
+Though he and Melanie were the ones carrying the items, Cyndi did exert a lot of energy with winning those prizes.
 While Jiro was lost in thoughts, Cyndi turned around abruptly.
 He skidded to a stop, almost bumping into her.
 Almost.
 She did not seem to notice though.

 “Hey, how about we visit Ricky’s booth?”
 Cyndi suggested.